legends2k/blog/content/note/useful_gcc_opts.md

 # get macros defined when the language is C
 cpp -dM /dev/null

-# print GCC search directories for binaries and libraries
+# print built-in search directories for binaries and libraries but not includes
 gcc -print-search-dirs
 {{< /highlight >}}

 [stack_usage]: https://gcc.gnu.org/onlinedocs/gcc/Developer-Options.html#index-fstack-usage

 Prints the macros defined when the preprocessor was called.
-The last command [is popular][macro_SO_question] as `gcc -dM -E - << /dev/null` but is not as good for two reasons:
+[Using GCC instead of CPP is popular][macro_SO_question] as `gcc -dM -E - << /dev/null` but is not as good for two reasons:

 1. If you want to talk to the preprocessor, talk directly to it, why go through the compiler?
 2. Looking at this, one might get a false hope that `g++ -dM -E - << /dev/null` will spit C++ macros; it doesn't.
 Instead one has to do `g++ -xc++ -dM -E - << /dev/null` for [some reasons][macro_g++].